Jay846/Blackbox-OS/README.md

-# Blackbox OS: A Reliable, Sandboxed Execution Runtime & Modular Orchestrator for LLM Agents at Scale
+# Blackbox OS: A Reliable, Sandboxed Execution Runtime & Modular Orchestrator for LLM Agents at Scale, Zenodo: https://doi.org/10.5281/zenodo.21413144

 Blackbox OS is a graph-based agentic operating system designed for quantitative research, data science, and algorithmic trading.
 Rather than relying on monolithic context windows—which suffer from severe routing degradation and execution collapse as the tool library scales—Blackbox OS orchestrates specialized agents across modular sub-graphs, executing calculations via a containerized **Sandbox Delegation Pattern** and protecting pipelines with **Dynamic Validation Guardrails**.